Unthrottled/Unthrottled/README.md

-Questions that I try not to keep me up a night:
+Questions that try to keep me up a night:

 - What's truly essential and what is not important?
 - Why do I like minimalist art so much? 🎨